Applications are being accepted for the position of Information Systems Administrator with the City of South San Francisco.

 Programs: Unreimbursed Medical and Dependent Care Expenses, Long Term Care Plan, Employee Assistance Program, Credit Union, Recreation Classes, and Reduced-fee Child-care Programs are available.

-This classification is in an employee bargaining unit' employees may be required to join and/or pay an equivalent service fee.
+This classification is in an employee bargaining unit.

 DEADLINE TO APPLY: Open Until Filled - first review of applications in three weeks; recruitment may close at any time once a sufficient number of qualified applications/supplemental questionnaires have been received.